koudyk/intro_git_github/installation_instructions.md

 ### Linux
 #### THE BASH SHELL
-The default shell is usually Bash, but if your machine is set up differently you can run it by opening a terminal and typing `bash`.
-There is no need to install anything.
+The default shell is usually Bash and there is usually no need to install anything.

+To see if your default shell is Bash type `echo $SHELL` in a terminal and press the Enter key.
+If the message printed does not end with '/bash' then your default is something else and you can run Bash by typing `bash` .

 #### GIT
-Option 1: Install through the bash terminal
+If Git is not already available on your machine you can try to install it via your distro's package manager:
-- If you have a Debian/Ubuntu operating system, open bash and run `sudo apt-get install git`
+- For Debian/Ubuntu run `sudo apt-get install git`
-- If you have a Fedora operating system, open bash and run `sudo yum install git`
+- For Fedora run `sudo dnf install git`

-Option 2: Install through the package manager
-- Search for 'git' on your distrubution's package manager (e.g., this is called 'Ubuntu Software' on the Ubuntu OS)
-- Click 'install'

-To check your installation, open your bash shell and type `git --version` and press [enter].
-The output should be something like `git version 2.17.1` (the numbers will probably be different).

 #### TEXT EDITOR
 If you don't already have a text editor that you're familiar with, **Gedit** is a text editor that comes with many linux distributions, and it will serve for the purpose of our workshop.